 When to Go

-You should go to see an endocrinologist when you are having problems controlling your diabetes or when you have decided to switch the management of your diabetes over to a specialist.
+You should go to see an endocrinologist when you are having problems controlling your diabetes or when you and your primary healthcare provider have decided to switch the management of your diabetes over to a specialist.

 You may also want to go if you are experiencing painful or uncomfortable diabetes-related symptoms, including tingling in your hands and feet from nerve damage, excessive thirst, excessive hunger, or urinating all the time.
 These are signs that your diabetes is out of control and needs to be treated as soon as possible.
 Ideally, you will want to see your doctor before your symptoms get to this point.
 However, if you are experiencing the symptoms of diabetes, it is all the more important that you get to the doctor and make the appointment count.